ctxs-ai/ctxs.ai/contexts/chr15m/cljs-and-reagent.md

 ---
 title: ClojureScript and Reagent
 provenance: hand-written
-description: Enhance ClojureScript apps with Reagent for advanced data handling and optimized interface rendering
+description: Enhance ClojureScript applications using Reagent for improved data management and UI rendering efficiency
 ---

 # ClojureScript and Reagent